Enhancing Low-Light Images in Real World via Cross-Image Disentanglement: Experimental Results

 \textbf{Other public aligned datasets.} We then show that our method can be extended to aligned dataset like LOL~\cite{Chen2018Retinex}, a dataset with 500 perfectly aligned $400\times600$ low/normal-light image pairs.
 Following the original partitions, we employ 485 image pairs as the training set and 15 image pairs as the testing set. \renjie{We first work with the original LOL dataset with aligned pixels.
 Then, we randomly simulated up to 10 pixels offsets for the training image pairs, to evaluate the robustness of low-light enhancement methods subjective to pixel shifts in a more controlled setting (The corresponding results using each method is appended with ``-M" in Table~\ref{tab:lol_res}).
-For image pairs in the evaluation dataset, there is always a corresponding aligned normal-light ground truth for the low-light images.} Table~\ref{tab:lol_res} lists the quantitative results among the competitors on LOL dataset.
+For image pairs in the evaluation dataset, there is always a corresponding aligned normal-light ground truth for the low-light images.} Table~\ref{tab:lol_res} lists the quantitative results among the competitors on LOL dataset\footnote{\adds{We adjust the illumination of the enhanced results over LOL dataset according to the truly average illumination for better measurement following the recent works~\cite{zhang2019kindling}, \cite{zhang2021beyond} and \cite{wang2021low}.}}.
 Our method outperforms all the other methods in either case perfectly aligned setting or misaligned setting.
 Figure~\ref{fig:cleanlol} compares some examples of the enhanced images by the proposed CIDN to those by the competing methods.
 With or without simulated pixel shifts, the proposed CIDN can always enhance images to higher visual quality.